- China

 178 keys

-Located in the serene and historic heart of Dangkou Ancient Town, Hotel Wuxi is a prestigious addition to Accor’s MGallery Collection of boutique hotels – a true jewel in the crown of the international brand.
-Rooted in the belief that every place has its own soul, the MGallery brand meticulously conceives each of their property to capture and express a distinctive design identity that embodies the essence of that soul.
+Located in the serene and historic heart of Dangkou Ancient Town, Hotel Wuxi is a prestigious addition to Accor’s MGallery Collection of boutique hotels – a jewel in the crown of the international brand.
+Rooted in the belief that every place has its own soul, the MGallery brand meticulously conceives each property to express a distinctive design identity that embodies the essence of that soul.

 Dangkou Ancient Town’s soul is that of a traditional and elegant Jiangnan-style water town.
 Canals weave through the old town like a delicate network, connecting tranquil lakes and forming the town’s lifeblood.
 Along these waterways, traditional courtyard houses are nestled, with graceful stone moon bridges arching over the canals, evoking the charm and romance of a bygone era.